jmbejara/ftsfr/README.md

-# Financial Time-Series Forecasting Archive
+# Financial Time-Series Forecasting Repository

 This repository contains a collection of financial time-series forecasting models.
 It produces esting a benchmark for prac